mezcel/fs-path/README.md

 git clone mezcel@10.42.0.1:~/github/mezcel/fs-path.git ~/github/mezcel/fs-path.git
 ```

+1. Make a new git branch, on client side, which contains music.
-* make a new branch with music, and git git checkout on the server machine \
+2. Then git push to the server and then git checkout on the server machine.
 * audio directory: ```~/github/mezcel/fs-path.git/html/audio```

 ### 3.2 SCP (ssh)